ros2/geometry2/tf2_ros/doc/cli_tools.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 `rqt_tf_tree <https://github.com/ros-visualization/rqt_tf_tree/tree/master>`_  provides a GUI to inspect tf tree during runtime.

-  A simple tree from the tutorial in 1. tf2_echo looks like:
+  A simple tree from the tutorial in 1. shows that ``tf2_echo`` looks like:

    .. image:: images/rqt_tf_tree.png

 2. tf2_monitor
 ^^^^^^^^^^^^^^
-tf2_monitor can give you a lot of detailed information about a specific transformation you care about.
+``tf2_monitor`` can give you a lot of detailed information about a specific transformation you care about.
 The monitor will break down the chain between two frames into individual transforms, and provide statistics about timing, broadcasters, etc.

 E.g. you want more information about the transformation between the frame "turtle1" and the frame "turtle2", simply type: